About me

 During my bachelor in Biology at the Université libre de Brussels, I developed a strong passion for entomology; trying to build the best insect display possible while also using iNaturalist all the time during COVID19.
 Then during my master in Biology of Organisms and Ecology, at the same university, I had the opportunity to really dive into ecology.

-Initially, it was supposed to be about the impact of urbanization on termites but fieldwork being what it is; things did not go quite as planned!
+Initially, it was supposed to be about the impacts of urbanization on termites but fieldwork being what it is; things did not go quite as planned!
 Research permits delay gave me extra time to dip a toe into macroecology by doing species distribution modeling on invasive termites.
-Long story short, my multiple macroecological side projects (termites, bark beetles, sea turtles) ended up being my true passion and primary focus.
+Long story short, my multiple macroecological side projects (termites, bark beetles, sea turtles) ended up being the main subject of my thesis: “Forecasting biodiversity under pressure: species distribution modeling of ecosystem engineers, pests, and bioindicators in the Anthropocene”.
+I held my public viva on the 15th of December 2025.

-Current hobbys: Running, Biking, Dancing (Rock & Salsa), Hiking, Spanish, Travelling
+Current hobbys: Running, Gym, Biking, Dancing (Rock&Roll), Dogs, Hiking, Spanish, Travelling